lab-v2/pyreason/docs/source/user_guide/pyreason_graphs.rst

 Methods for Creating Graphs
 ---------------------------
-In PyReason there are two ways to create graphs: Networkx and GraphMl Networkx allows you to manually add nodes and edges, whereas GraphMl reads in a directed graph from a file.
+In PyReason there are two ways to create graphs: NetworkX and GraphML NetworkX allows you to manually add nodes and edges, whereas GraphML reads in a directed graph from a file.

-Networkx Example
+NetworkX Example
 ----------------
-Using Networkx, you can create a **`directed <https://en.wikipedia.org/wiki/Directed_graph>`_** graph object.
+Using NetworkX, you can create a **`directed <https://en.wikipedia.org/wiki/Directed_graph>`_** graph object.
 Users can add and remove nodes and edges from the graph.

-Read more about Networkx `here <https://networkx.org/documentation/stable/reference/classes/digraph.html>`_.
+Read more about NetworkX `here <https://networkx.org/documentation/stable/reference/classes/digraph.html>`_.

 The following graph represents a network of people and the pets that they own.